january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

 ### Findings

-Thus, in the Google Cloud Security Command Center (SCC), I found the following findings:
+In the Google Cloud Security Command Center (SCC), I found the following findings:

 #### By category: